otago-polytechnic-bit-courses/ID623001-introduction-to-algorithmic-problem-solving/04-ai-strategy/assessment-tasks/02-alpha-beta-pruning.md

 ```

 So, it's mostly the same (`depth` and `max`), but we've added the `alpha` and `beta` variables as well to keep passing up and down the tree.

+Everywhere you call `CalculateMinMax` you need to add `alpha` and `beta` to the signature as well.

+Next, you can get rid of these two lines, as we won't be using these variables anymore:
+- `int maxScore = int.MinValue;`
+- `int minScore = int.MaxValue;`